numericmaestro/shello-world/README.md

-# Shello-world: run shell commands from your Python code via simple functions
+# Shello-world: simple Python functions to run shell commands
 A few simple Python functions allow you to run shell commands from your Python code.

 ## Why shello-world?
-It isn't a big library or framework.
-If you want a quick solution, you could prefer shello-world.
+It is a simple and quick solution if you don't want to use a big library or framework.

 ## Usage
 Let's take a look at a simple example below: